EKQSakke/EKQSakke/README.md

-Finnish programmer specialized in Unity and Flutter development.
-Interested in creating mobile, desktop, and web applications and XR experiences.
+Finnish software developer.
+Currently working professionally with .NET & Angular and recreationally with Godot, .NET, Go, and Vue.